Nancy Salzman

-Nancy L. Salzman (born July 16, 1954) is an American felon and the co-founder of NXIVM, a multi-level marketing company and cult based near Albany, New York.
+Nancy L. Salzman (born July 16, 1954) is an American convicted felon and the co-founder of NXIVM, a multi-level marketing company and cult based near Albany, New York.
 A former nurse, Salzman worked with Keith Raniere in the development of the organization beginning in the 1990s.

 Background

-Salzman was raised in Cranford, New Jersey and graduated from Cranford High School in her hometown in 1972.
+Salzman was raised in a Jewish family in Cranford, New Jersey, and graduated from Cranford High School in her hometown in 1972.

 She has had experience with hypnosis and NLP.
 Salzman is listed in the Nursys database as having a nursing license in the state of New York from 1983 to its expiration in 2019.

 NXIVM

 Before Keith Raniere met Salzman, Raniere operated a pyramid scheme called Consumers' Buyline Inc. that was shut down by the Attorney General of New York in September 1996.
 In 1997, Raniere joined forces with Salzman in developing Executive Success Programs, which would eventually be rebranded as NXIVM.
 At NXIVM, Salzman had considerable authority as president of the company and was referred to as "Prefect" by cult members.
 As the second-in-command, Salzman helped create and promote Raniere's teachings and ideology and recruit individuals into NXIVM.
 Former members have accused Salzman of being Raniere's abettor and protector and helping Raniere control members and avoid accountability within the organizations.

 According to prosecutors, Salzman was essential to the NXIVM criminal enterprise.
 Salzman had an immense influence on NXIVM, which included conspiracy to commit identity theft and conspiracy to alter records.
 Between 2005 and 2008, Salzman participated in the unlawful surveillance and investigation of perceived critics and enemies of Raniere and NXIVM.
 Salzman unlawfully surveilled these perceived enemies in an attempt to gain an advantage over them and stop them from criticizing the company.
 In Salzman's home, law enforcement agents recovered a box containing purported private banking information of many individuals perceived to be critics and enemies of Raniere, including journalists, judges and an expert on cults.
 Salzman also conspired to obstruct justice by altering videotapes in a civil suit between NXIVM and a former student by editing and removing portions of session videos in favor of the company.
 In 2003, NXIVM filed a copyright infringement suit against a former student, her parents and a cult deprogrammer.
 The former student filed counterclaims against NXIVM in 2008, alleging NXIVM had misrepresented the nature and effectiveness of its programs.
 During the pending litigation, Salzman and others altered the videotapes to remove segments that they believed would have supported the former student's claims and to make it look as if the videos were unedited.
 These altered videotapes were then produced in discovery by NXIVM's attorneys with the false claim that they were provided in "unedited fashion".